36.7783° N, 119.4179° W

 If you are bad-ass enough and you eventually reach the summit (after what feels like way too much time) you will be rewarded with some pretty amazing views of the surrounding area.
 Take a selfie, soak in the beauty and then head on back down (you can even slide down part of it if you are feeling really adventurous).
 Get back to camp, which is located in the trees and near a nice cool stream (perfect for a victory ice bath), and then either spend another night out in the woods or hike the last 3 miles back to your car.

-Learn more about the hike here.
+➳ Learn more about this stunning hike here.

 These four hikes are some of the best adventures to be had in the whole state of California.
 They get you off the beaten path and let you see some truly stunning landscapes.
 All under the power of your own two feet - which we believe it makes it that much sweeter.